IncubatorShokuhou/SolarSeer/README.md

 1. Download the network weights and put it in the "weight" folder.
 2. Download the network input, namely "satellite.npy" and "clearghi.npy".
 Put the two files in the "input" folder.
+   The input file is available at [BaiduDisk] (https://pan.baidu.com/s/1i91AQ01BJhuW1BYkpES19Q).
+   The weight file is available at [BaiduDisk] (https://pan.baidu.com/s/1QzEO_in6k9IekGcfp8qTCA).
+   For the password of these files, please contact mingliangbai@outlook.com.
-3. Install packages using the command ```pip install -r requirement ``` .
+4. Install packages using the command ```pip install -r requirement ``` .
-4. Run the 'inference.py' file.
+5. Run the 'inference.py' file.
 The generated forecasts will be saved in 'results' folder.